jessekinsman/parasails-input-search/README.md

 On the instance you can add the @selected="functionYouWantToCall" to listen for the selected event

 ### An example of use
-`<input-search v-bind:list="array-of-items-I-want-displayed" v-bind:current="current-selected-exercise" v-bind:checktop="boolean" v-bind:error="boolean" :key="key" v-bind:placeholder="placeholder-text-string" v-bind:id="id-of-input-element" v-bind:iconClass="class-of-icon" @selected="functionYouWantToCallWhenSelected"></input-search>`
+`<input-search v-bind:list="array-of-items-I-want-displayed" v-bind:current="current-selected-element" v-bind:checktop="boolean" v-bind:error="boolean" :key="key" v-bind:placeholder="placeholder-text-string" v-bind:id="id-of-input-element" v-bind:iconClass="class-of-icon" @selected="functionYouWantToCallWhenSelected"></input-search>`

 ### Future improvements
 When you key down or key up through the menu, it currently does not automatically scroll.
 Would like to add that feature.